ipspace/blog/content/posts/2022/11/public-cloud-snowflakes.md

 > "more automation", "fix your pipelines", "fix your culture", "FAANGs do it" is the usual reaction but i doubt it takes people 10 years (or more since this conversation started) to learn to write yaml templates and playbooks :)

-The "write YAML templates and playbooks" derision is what you get when you allow a bunch of hipsters to evangelize a concept -- all we've heard from the most vocal proponents of network automation has been "_ANSIBLE!!!_" or "_everyone will become a Python programmer_".
+The "write YAML templates and playbooks" derision is what you get when you have a bunch of hipsters evangelizing an otherwise sane concept -- all we've heard from the most vocal proponents of network automation has been "_ANSIBLE!!!_" or "_everyone will become a Python programmer_"[^MTTF].

+[^MTTF]: Of course they'll say their efforts "moved the discussion forward."
+SDN evangelists used the same pathetic excuse when that bubble burst.

 That works great in a science project proof-of-concept; real automation projects require much more, starting with understanding of the problem you're trying to solve and creating an optimal architecture of the whole system.
 We tried to address that in the _[Building Network Automation Solutions](https://www.ipspace.net/Building_Network_Automation_Solutions)_ online course, and hundreds of attendees created successful automation projects based on the knowledge gained from that course -- at least we have a real-life proof that it's not impossible to automate significant parts of large enterprise networks.